weikailin/cs6222/2-owf.md

 #### **Definition:** Efficient Computation

 {: .defn}
-> We say an algo is *efficient* if it runs in polynomial time.
+> We say an algorithm is *efficient* if it runs in polynomial time.

 Justification of poly time:

 - Indep of computation models (TM, circuit, ...)
-- Closed under compositions of algos
+- Closed under compositions of algorithms
-- From human experience: poly-time become cubic, but super-poly remain hard
+- From human experience: many poly-time algorithms are improved later to cubic time, but many super-polynomial time algorithm/problems are unclear if we can solve in polynomial time.

-As discussed in perfect secrecy, we need randomized algo to construct encryption (and more generally crypto).
+As discussed in perfect secrecy, we need randomized algorithms to construct encryption (and more generally crypto).

 #### **Definition:** Randomized (or Probabilistic) Algorithm

 {: .defn}
-> A *randomized* algorithm $$\cA$$, also called a probabilistic polynomial-time Turing Machine
+> A *randomized* algorithm $$\cA$$, also called a *probabilistic* polynomial-time Turing Machine
 > and abbreviated as PPT, is a deterministic algorithm equipped with an extra random tape.
 > Each bit of the random tape is uniformly and independently chosen.
 >